 Shop Setup

-The best small workshop layout keeps your most-used tools easy to access, leaves flexible open space in the middle when possible, and avoids wasting room on bad placement, oversized benches, or awkward storage.
-In most small shops, mobility, wall storage, and simple workflow matter more than trying to copy a dream shop layout.
+The best small workshop layout keeps your most-used tools easy to reach, protects flexible open space, and avoids wasting room on oversized benches, awkward storage, or permanent stations that do not earn their footprint.
+In most compact shops, mobility, wall storage, and simple workflow matter more than copying a dream-shop layout.

 In a compact shop, every square foot has to earn its keep.
 The goal is not just fitting everything in.
 The goal is making the shop easy to work in without constantly moving stuff, tripping over things, or blocking your own workflow.